 Our executive compensation programs are designed to deliver compensation that is competitive with our peer group and that allows us to attract and retain superior talent who can perform effectively and succeed in a demanding business environment.
 Our compensation programs are also designed to reward performance against pre-established goals and align the interests of our executives with our stockholders.
-We believe that the compensation of our executive officers should focus executive behavior on the achievement of near-term corporate targets as well as long-term business objectives and strategies.
+We believe that the compensation of our Executive Officers should focus executive behavior on the achievement of near-term corporate targets as well as long-term business objectives and strategies.
 We believe that pay-for-performance compensation programs, which reward our executives when they achieve individual and/or corporate goals, create stockholder value and thus have emphasized company and individual performance in setting compensation.
 We use a combination of base salary, annual cash incentive compensation programs, a long-term equity incentive compensation program and a broad-based benefits program to create a competitive compensation package for our executive management team.

-We describe below our compensation philosophy, policies and practices with respect to our (i) Chief Executive Officer, (ii) Chief Financial Officer, and (iii) three most highly compensated executive officers, other than the Chief Executive Officer and Chief Financial Officer, who were serving as executive officers as of December 31, 2021, collectively referred to as our Named Executive Officers.
-In 2021, our Named Executive Officers were Mr. Marucci, Dr. Keler, Mr. Jimenez, Mr. Martin and Dr. Young.
+We describe below our compensation philosophy, policies and practices with respect to our (i) Chief Executive Officer, (ii) Chief Financial Officer, and (iii) three most highly compensated Executive Officers, other than the Chief Executive Officer and Chief Financial Officer, who were serving as Executive Officers as of December 31, 2022, collectively referred to as our Named Executive Officers.
+In 2022, our Named Executive Officers were as follows: